Malla-yuddha: Decline

-Traditional Indian wrestling first began to decline in the north after the medieval Muslim invasions when influences from Persian wrestling were incorporated into native malla-yuddha.
+Traditional Indian wrestling first began to decline following the collapse of the Gupta Empire during Medieval India.
 Under Mughal rule, courtly fashion favoured the Persianate pehlwani style.
 Traditional malla-yuddha remained popular in the south, however, and was particularly common in the Vijayanagara Empire.
 The 16th-century Jaina classic Bharatesa Vaibhava describes wrestlers challenging their opponents with grunts and traditional signs of patting the shoulders.
-Sculptures at Bhatkal depict wrestling matches, including female wrestlers.

 As part of his daily routine, the king Krishna Deva Raya would rise early and exercise his muscles with the gada (mace) and sword before wrestling with his favourite opponent.
 His many wives were tended to by only female servants and guards, and among the 12,000 women in the palace were those who wrestled and others who fought with sword and shield.
-During the Navaratri festival, wrestlers from around the empire would come to the capital in Karnataka to compete in front of the king, as described by the Portuguese traveller Domingo Paes.
+During the Navaratri festival, wrestlers compete in front of the king, as described by the Portuguese traveller Domingo Paes.

 Then the wrestlers begin their play.
 Their wrestling does not seem like ours, but there are blows (given), so severe as to break teeth, and put out eyes, and disfigure faces, so much so that here and there men are carried off speechless by their friends; they give one another fine falls too.

 Malla-yuddha is now virtually extinct in the northern states, but most of its traditions are perpetuated in modern kusti.
 The descendants of the Jyesti clan continued to practice their ancestral arts of malla-yuddha and vajra-musti into the 1980s but rarely do so today.
 Malla-yuddha has survived ceremonially in south India however, and can still be seen in Karnataka and Tamil Nadu today.